 How to get started: Join a real estate whop to network a little and bounce your ideas off others like you before you commit your capital

-Recommended reading: It’s worth checking out this guide to finding a real estate mentor to ensure you’re leaving no stone unturned
+It’s worth checking out this guide to finding a real estate mentor to ensure you’re leaving no stone unturned

-In fact, you don’t have to worry too much about the product either, since dropshipping is all about partnering with wholesalers or manufacturers who handle storage, packaging, and shipping products directly to customers.
+Dropshipping is all about partnering with wholesalers or manufacturers who handle storage, packaging, and shipping products directly to customers.

 While technically you can start dropshipping for free, you will be more successful if you invest some cash upfront.
 Use this money to take care of marketing and customer service, along with your online storefront and paid social media ads.

-Dropshipping can be a very good source of income, but it’s no longer an easy market, and you may find yourself up against plenty of competition.
-To stand out in a crowded market, Whop has a selection of different dropshipping communities you can join to maximize your dropshipping potential.
+To help you stand out in a crowded market, Whop has a selection of different dropshipping communities you can join to maximize your dropshipping potential.

 Best for: Anyone with a talent for logistics and making contacts